BEAST2-Dev/rb-beast/README.md

 This package contains the reversible jump based substitution model (but bModelTest is recommended instead) and the AutoPartition model described in

+NB: for the Free rate model, use the [FreeRateModel](https://github.com/BEAST2-Dev/FreeRateModel) package.

 Evolutionary rates and HBV: issues of rate estimation with Bayesian molecular methods R Bouckaert, MV Alvarado-Mora, JRR Pinho
 Antiviral therapy 18 (3_part_2), 497-504